 Annie’s makes fruit leather roll ups that are both gluten free and vegan.

 Instead, I buy plain (salted or unsalted) nuts.
-My favorites are unshelled pistachios (the shells can make a mess if you’re traveling or on the go), peanuts, almonds, walnuts, and cashews.
+My favorites are these unshelled pistachios (the shells can make a mess if you’re traveling or on the go).

-If you have celiac disease, you’ll know that we have to be careful with oats.
+If you have celiac disease like me, you’ll know that we have to be careful with oats.
 Some people don’t tolerate oats at all, and those who do have to stick to purity protocol oats.

 If you do tolerate oats, then try making your own gluten free dairy free granola.
-Otherwise, Purely Elizabeth sells granola made with certified gluten free oats (and they do regular testing for gluten).
+Otherwise, Purely Elizabeth is my favorite brand for granola made with certified gluten free oats (and they do regular testing for gluten).

 Another personal fave: kettle chips!
 I particularly love kettle cooked chips because they are so crunchy.
 The Kettle brand is certified gluten free, but not all flavors are dairy free.
 You should check the labels for up to date information.